microsoft/charticulator.com/_tutorials/tutorial9.md

     - section: |
         # Dataset & Chart

-        Study results from the Charticulator reproduction study.
+        Results from a usability study comprised of four tasks.

-        In this tutorial, we create a bar chart with error bars, displaying taks completion time from the Charticulator reproduction study.
+        In this tutorial, we display task completion time by creating a bar chart with error bars.

     - section: |
         # Set up the Chart